 - Using a SFTP Client.
 See the SFTP client guide for further information.

 - Using a Command line Script.
 See the Command line script guide for further information.

 All researchers are able to upload, download, share, locate and review their research data using the Web application (see the Web application guide for further information).
-The other options, for researchers with specific needs, include using a SFTP Client (see the SFTP client guide for further information), a Command line Script (see the Command line script guide for further information), and a Java applet web-based user interface (see the Java applet guide for further information).
+The other options, for researchers with specific needs, include using a SFTP Client (see the SFTP client guide for further information), and a Command line Script (see the Command line script guide for further information).

 The size of your data and frequency of data creation will influence how you interact with the Data Archive.
 Please use the table below to determine which method aligns with your needs: